klausman/armapadocs/content/mission_making/guide/index.md

     units appear on the top of the list.
 Tweaking the unit order in slotting screen is very annoying, I recommend to just not bother.

-Besides units, F3 also interacts with ammo crates and vehicles.
+Besides units, classic assignGear also interacts with ammo crates and vehicles.
 In an ammo crate or vehicle, add this code in its init to fill the crate with the right gear & ammo types for your custom loadouts.

 `["crate_med", this, "blu_f"] call f_fnc_assignGear`